clayajohnson/dialogue_modelling_transformer_network/README.md

 # DMTNet
-DMTNet stands for Dialogue Modelling Transformer Network - a novel implementation of state-of-the-art natural language processing (NLP) deep neural networks (DNNs)
+DMTNet stands for Dialogue Modelling Transformer Network - a novel implementation of state-of-the-art natural language processing transformer networks

 ## Goal
 The aim of this project is to build an interactive deep-fake of celebrity intellectual Joe Rogan.
 Ideally, the application will simulate conversation by generating text responses in the style of Joe Rogan